The Conduit towers over Khael-Vorath in Signal Decay

 The Crucible

-Above the cave system, the terrain climbed into volcanic highlands where ambient temperatures exceeded sixty degrees Celsius and magma flowed through channels that were too straight, too uniform, too precisely carved to be geological.
+Above the cave system, the terrain climbed into volcanic highlands where the ambient temperature exceeded sixty degrees Celsius and magma flowed through channels that were too straight, too uniform, too regular in their spacing to be anything that geology had produced on its own.

 The Crucible was impassable without the heat exchangers.